WebAssembly/component-model/design/mvp/Explainer.md

 [`future.read` and `future.write`](#-futureread-and-futurewrite) below.

-In the Canonical ABI, the `event-code` return value provides the `event` discriminant and the case payloads are stored as two contiguous `$idx`s at the 8-byte-aligned address `payload-addr`.
+In the Canonical ABI, the `event-code` return value provides the `event` discriminant and the case payloads are stored as two contiguous `i32`s at the 8-byte-aligned address `payload-addr`.

 For details, see [Waitables and Waitable Sets] in the concurrency explainer and